Dianqin-Sun/academic-website/content/authors/admin/_index.md

   url: http://english.cams.cn/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include cancer epidemiology, causal inference and complex systems.
+bio: I am a master's student in Epidemiology and Health Statistics.
+I will graduate in June 2022, and I then intend to pursue a Ph.D. in epidemiology.

 # Interests to show in About widget
 interests:
+- Causal inference
+- Socail epidemiology
 - Cancer epidemiology
-- Causal inference
-- Complex systems models

 # Education to show in About widget
 education: